Are You Wearing Old Contact Lenses?

 Your lenses touch your eye, so lax hygiene and replacement practices create a risk of eye infections.
 Some infections may cause serious damage to your vision.
 According to the Centers for Disease Control and Prevention, nearly a million eye infections are reported each year.
 Many of these are related to contact lens use.

 As you wear your contacts, germs, protein deposits, and other residues build up on the surface of the contact.
-Over time your eyes will become irritated by the deposit buildup.
+Over time your eyes will become irritated by the deposit buildup and risking eye infection.

 Contact lens prescriptions usually expire in one year.
 It is essential to have your annual eye exam to make sure your eyes are healthy and that your prescription has not changed.
 If you are experiencing discomfort, vision problems, or have questions about the safe and proper use of your contact lenses, ask your eye doctor.Book an appointment